sensifai/Mobile_Image-Video_Enhancement/README.md

 difference= ![difference](Images/diff.png)

-Finally, SENSIFAI_512 dataset have been created by SENSIFAI company.
-Since the size of downloaded images was very larg, we decided to resize images to 512x512.
+Finally, the SENSIFAI_512 dataset has been created by SENSIFAI company.
+Since the size of downloaded images was very large, we decided to resize images to 512x512.
 The total number of images in this dataset is 15000 which we have selected 20% as a validation part.
-Input images in this dataset have been created by Rawtherapee app.
+Input images in this dataset have been created by the Rawtherapee app.

 ## Android SDK

 This repository contains an Android SDK for Sensifai Image & Video Enhancement.
 This SDK brings the ability to any Android mobile application which needs to enhance the quality of images or videos.
-The AI engine of this SDK enhances the color range and resolution of input image or video in real-time.
+The AI engine of this SDK enhances the color range and resolution of the input image or video in real-time.

 ## Build
 Clone this repository and import into **Android Studio**